rku-it-GmbH/cds2alv/docs/installation_guide.md

 Originally when designing the framework we decided to name the reports using a prefix and the name of the underlying database view of the CDS views.
 As CDS View Entities do not have underlying database views the need for an alternative solution arose.

 As of now the solution is to create a unique name by numbering the reports.
-To this end the framework uses the Number Range *ZCDS_ALV_N* with interval *00*.
+To this end the framework uses the Number Range */C2A/VIEW* with interval *00*.
 This interval needs to be defined in order for the framework to generate reports for CDS View entities.